SAP-samples/teched2025-AD164/exercises/ex09/README.md

 > [!TIP]
 > - Always replace all occurrences of the placeholder **`###`** in the provided code snippets with your personal suffix.
-> - Use the Pretty Printer function in ADt by press **Shift+F1** to format your source code.
+> - Use the Pretty Printer function in ADT by pressing **Shift+F1** to format your source code.
 Configure it, if not yet done.
 > - Use the ADT function _**Find and Replace All**_ (**Ctrl+F**) to quickly replace text in the source code.
 > - Use the ADT function _**Quick Fix**_ (**Ctrl+1**), aka _Quick Assist_, on an erroneous element to get help with resolving the issue.
 > - Use the **Show ABAP element info** view (**F2**) to inspect an element in ADT editors.